Lake District Landmarks and Monuments - World Guide to Lake District

 Dove Cottage stands on the very outskirts of Grasmere, off the A591, and is most famous for once being the residence of romantic poet William Wordsworth, who is known to have written some of his most noteworthy poems here.
 Formerly a 17th-century public house, Dove Cottage enjoys sumptuous views across Lake Grasmere and offers regular guided tours, which last for around 30 minutes.
 Conveniently, the Wordsworth Museum is located right next door.
 After the Wordsworth family left in 1808, Dove Cottage was occupied by English author, Thomas de Quincey.

-Lake District landmark open: early February to early January, daily - 09:30 to 17:30
+Open hours: early February to early January, daily - 09:30 to 17:30

-Lake District landmark admission: charge, discounts for children
+Admission: charge, discounts for children

 Address: Hardknott, Lake District, England, UK